-Panocell is manufactured as 12,16 or 20- vial reagent sets.
-Red blood cell vials each contain a 2-4% suspension of group O red blood cells prepared in a buffered preservative solution containing adenosine and adenine to retard hemolysis and/or loss of antigenicity during the dating period.
+Panoscreen I and II: a two-vial set, Panoscreen I, II and III: a three-vial set or Panoscreen 4: a four-vial set.
+Each vial contains a 2-4% suspension of single donor, group O red blood cells prepared in a buffered preservative solution containing adenosine and adenine to retard hemolysis and/or loss of antigenicity during the dating period.
 The diluent does not interfere with complement-mediated hemolysis.
-The donor red blood cells used in these reagent sets are selected to possess most of the frequently inherited antigens.
-The Panocell Master List provided with each lot shows the donor code and antigenic composition for each single donor reagent.
+The donor red blood cells used in each reagent set are selected to contain most of the frequently inherited antigens.
+These red blood cells, when tested in parallel, will detect most of the commonly encountered antibodies other than anti-A or anti-B. The Panoscreen Master List indicates the donor code and antigenic composition for each red blood cell reagent.